-While we understand that most companies start and stop with “About Us,” at CCR Wealth, we work for you.
-But we also work with you – your goals and dreams direct our strategies.
+Most companies start and stop with "About Us," but at CCR Wealth, we know that understanding YOUR story is just as important.
+This is why we let your goals and dreams direct our strategies.
 We individualize each approach based on who you are and where you want your earnings to take you.

 We work with clients at all stages of the financial planning journey, from investing for the first time, to making the most of retirement:

 Ted, late 60's, married, three grown children

 After graduating from law school, I joined my family’s business.
 Over the years, we’ve grown and expanded, and for twenty years I’ve been the principal and CEO.
 While I don’t have to travel as much as I used to, I’m ready to slow down — and the demands have changed with the times.
 I’m ready to spend more time sailing and travelling for fun, and less time managing the business.
 My children are grown and have families of their own, and while they all have great careers, none of them are interested in taking on this business.

 - Can you help transition my business?
 I’m not sure where to start, and don’t have time while I’m still running it.
 But I need someone I can trust to make sure what we’ve built will be maintained.